NHIndustries NH90: Belgium

 In 2007, Belgium signed on for a firm order of 8 aircraft (4 TTH, 4 NFH) and an option for 2 additional TTH.
-In September 2012, NHI performed the first flight of the Belgium's Tactical Transport Helicopter (TTH), which is broadly similar to the French NH90 "Caiman" version.
+In September 2012, NHI performed the first flight of Belgium's TTH, which is broadly similar to the French NH90 "Caiman" version.
 In January 2013, eight NH90s were on firm order.
-On 1 August 2013, Belgium received its first NH90 NFH at Full Operational Capability (FOC).
-On 23 October 2013, Belgium's first NH90 TTH entered service, the last was delivered on 13 November 2014.
+On 1 August 2013, Belgium received its first NH90 NFH at full operational capability.
+On 23 October 2013, Belgium's first NH90 TTH entered service, and the last was delivered on 13 November 2014.
 From first delivery until the last, three NH90s flew 34 hours a month for a total of 450 flight hours with a 67 percent availability rate, making Belgium one of the type's most intensive users.
-Two NH90 NFHs for the navy were delivered, the final two were delivered by early 2015 to replace their Westland Sea King helicopters for Search and Rescue operations.
+Two NH90 NFHs for the navy were delivered.
+The final two were delivered by early 2015 to replace their Westland Sea King helicopters for search and rescue operations.

-On 21 August 2015, the Belgian Navy declared its NH90s had attained initial operational readiness; on 28 August 2015, the first rescue mission performed by a Belgian Navy NH90 took place.
+On 21 August 2015, the Belgian Navy declared its NH90s had attained initial operational readiness.
+On 28 August 2015, the first rescue mission performed by a Belgian Navy NH90 took place.

 In June 2020, the Strategic Defence Review (STAR) of Belgium planned to phase out the 4 TTH helicopters by 2024 due to their high operating costs and low availability.
 They are planned to be replaced, along with the Agusta A109, by 15 Airbus H145M helicopters.
-The 4 NFH variants are to remain operational and be provided with currently-lacking sensors and weapons for ASW.
-There was discussion in 2023 to sell the 4 TTH and buy one more NFH; together with the acquisition of new helicopters the NFH will no longer be tasked with SAR missions.
-Belgium is expanding its defense budget and naval capabilities in the 2030s, and naval NH90s are planned to be upgraded and to operate from in-service frigates.
+The 4 NFH variants are to remain operational and be provided with currently-lacking sensors and weapons for anti-submarine warfare (ASW).
+There was discussion in 2023 to sell the 4 TTH and buy one more NFH; together with the acquisition of new helicopters the NFH will no longer be tasked with search and rescue missions.
+Belgium is expanding its defence budget and naval capabilities in the 2030s, and naval NH90s are planned to be upgraded and to operate from in-service frigates.
 In addition, Belgium is using NH90 mission flight trainer in partnership with the Netherlands.

-In July 2025, the decision to phase out 4 NH90 TTH as per September 2025 announcement by the Belgian Minister of Defense due to the high costs associated with the helicopter and the lower than expected availability.
+In July 2025, the decision was made to phase out 4 NH90 TTH as per the September 2025 announcement by the Belgian Minister of Defence due to the high costs associated with the helicopter and the lower than expected availability.